isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2007-12-12-speech-by-prime-minister-lee-hsien-loong-at-the-unfccc-conference-in-bali-12-december-2007.md

 ---
 layout: post
-title:  "Speech by Prime Minister Lee Hsien Loong at the UNFCCC Conference in Bali, 12 December 2007"
+title: 'Speech by Prime Minister Lee Hsien Loong at the UNFCCC Conference in Bali, 12 December 2007'
-date:   2007-12-12
+date: 2007-12-12T00:00:00.000Z
 permalink: /media-centre/speeches/speech-by-prime-minister-lee-hsien-loong-at-the-unfccc-conference-in-bali-12-december-2007

 ---

 Dr Susilo Bambang Yudhoyono, President of the Republic of Indonesia Mr Rachmat Witoelar, President of the Conference